• Latest research

 • Living not existing webinar

-Following Accessible Homes Week 2023 we ran an associated online event to delve into our research, Living not existing: The economic & social value of wheelchair user homes.
+Watch our online event to learn about the benefits of accessible homes and our research, Living not existing: The economic & social value of wheelchair user homes.

 Watch the recording of the webinar